 If you already have a pup who is battling anxiety, it’s imperative to implement training tactics to get them used to your absence.
 Start with a few minutes at a time of putting your dog in another room out of sight and then reward them with treats at consistent intervals.
 Slowly increase alone time to 5, 10, 15, 30 minutes, then go up 1, 2, 3, 4 hours.
 If your dog starts to bark or become destructive, don’t show yourself, but rather say “bad dog.”
 Showing yourself only reinforces the barking and destructive behavior.

 Once your pooch gets used to being alone, make sure they have plenty of toys to play with to keep them busy and content.
 Another trick to help ease your pup’s attachment is to put a used shirt of yours (preferably one you’ve sweated heavily on, then dried) in their space or bed so that they feel you’re close by and are comforted by your scent.

 Consider Doggie Daycare

 By enrolling your pooch in a doggie daycare program, they will have the opportunity to be immersed in social activity and distracted throughout the day by other dogs and caretakers.
 While this option can be expensive, if you choose a daycare which doubles as a training center, you may feel it’s worth the investment (and peace of mind).

 Go High Tech

-When you do finally get home, take your pooch out of his crate or confined space, give him a big hug and immediately take him out for a walk or play with him.
-Your pooch waited for you and now he deserves your undivided love and attention.
+When you do finally get home, take your pooch out of his crate or confined space, give them a big hug and immediately take them out for a walk or play with them.
+Your pooch waited for you and now they deserve your undivided love and attention.